MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/LinkedInSalesNavigator.md

    [![Select data with Navigator](media/linkedin-sales-navigator/navigator.png)](media/linkedin-sales-navigator/navigator.png#lightbox)

    Once you've selected the data you require, either select **Transform Data** to continue tranforming the data in the Power Query editor, or select **Load** to load the data into Power BI Desktop.
 Once in Power BI Desktop, you can create whatever reports you like with your LinkedIn Sales Navigator data.

+## Getting help

+If you run into problems when connecting to your data, contact [LinkedIn Sales Navigator support](https://www.linkedin.com/help/sales-navigator).